-Barbara Barath is an associate in the firm’s Intellectual Property Group.
+Barbara Barath is a senior associate in the firm’s Intellectual Property Group.
 Ms. Barath focuses her practice on patent litigation.
-She has represented clients in matters involving a range of technologies, including mobile device management and computer-aided drafting (CAD) software.
+She has represented clients in matters involving a range of technologies, including refrigerator water filters, mobile device management, graphic user interfaces, and computer-aided drafting (CAD) software.

 She received her J.D. degree from the University of Southern California Gould School of Law in 2009 and was elected to the Order of the Coif.
 During law school, she was a legal extern for Judge Audrey B. Collins in the Central District of California and a legal clerk for the Major Crimes Division of the Los Angeles District Attorney’s Office.
 She also participated in the Hale Moot Court Honors Program and the Post-Conviction Justice Project.

 ©1996-2017 Morrison & Foerster LLP.
 All rights reserved.